When Do You Need To Kill Cockroaches With Pest Control?

 - We now know that cockroaches thrive in filth.
 Cleaning up around the house will help diminish their numbers.
 Wipe off food and drink spills which they enjoy lapping up.
 Clean stove-tops and kitchen sinks.

 - Do not leave the dishes and kitchen utensils unwashed overnight.

 - Regularly throw away your garbage.
 Put a tight cover on your trash cans.
 The trash offers a lot of food source for cockroach.

 - Put your food in sealed containers.
 This way, you keep the cockroaches from contaminating the food you eat.

 - Remove clutter in your home.
 Take away clutter which they can use as hiding places.
 Do not keep old and useless boxes, cardboard, newspapers, or magazines around the house.

-- Cockroach baits are always effective.
+- Cockroach baits can be effective.
 Put these in places you know are frequented by cockroaches.
-This works in a way in which they do not die at once but carries the poison back to the nests.
-This would greatly affect all the other roaches in the nest and kills them too.
+This works in a way in which they do not die at once but carry the poison back to their nests.
+This would greatly affect all the other roaches in the nest and kill them too.